dnsimple/dnsimple-go/CONTRIBUTING.md

 ## Testing

 Submit unit tests for your changes.
-You can test your changes on your machine by running the test suite (see below).
+You can test your changes on your machine by running the test suite.

 When you submit a PR, tests will also be run on the [continuous integration environment via GitHub Actions](https://github.com/dnsimple/dnsimple-go/actions).

-### Test Suite

 To run the test suite: